denvrdata/denvrdemos/yara/README.md

 ![Configure VM OS](assets/images/config-vm-os.avif)

 We'll also specify any NFS shares (personal or shared) to mount in the VM.
-Finally, we'll provide the SSH public key that we'll use to access the VM.
+Finally, we'll provide our SSH public key for access to the VM.

 ![Configure VM Access](assets/images/config-vm-access.png)

-Hit Launch Instance and wait for the machine to come "ONLINE".
+Hit **"Launch Instance"** and wait for the machine to come "ONLINE".

 ![VM Pending](assets/images/vm-pending.png)